 Direct Cyberdemocracy Conforming to classical democratic principles direct cyberdemocracies allow citizen to take place in any part of government.
 How this is put into practice can greatly differ; simple direct cyberdemocracies usually manifest as "petition and poll" systems.
 Under these systems any citizen can create a petition regarding any topic that can then be debated and voted on by any other citizen.
-If a petition succeeds then it can become law or policy.
+If a petition succeeds then it can become law and the angelnet will strive to implement the ruling.
 Early cyberdemocratic attempts were hampered by the level of bureaucracy and administration required by large societies.
 Whilst it was technically possible for any citizen to read about and take part in the formulation of policies the huge number of issues dealt with by government meant that even spending every hour of the day immersed in politics a citizen was unlikely to be involved in all processes.
 Various advances in practice and technologies were developed to mitigate these problems.

 In some societies sophonts become participating citizens upon installing a hive of political vots in their exoself.
 These non-sophont intelligences are programed to develop a psychological model of their citizen so sophisticated that they can petition, debate and vote on matters in the interest of the citizen, mimicking how they would have behaved perfectly.
 This has the bonus of making partaking in government subliminal (but still available to conscious retrieval) and better still the expert systems can debate and vote on thousands of petitions per second allowing every petition to potentially receive input from every citizen.
 A disadvantage of this system is that citizens may miss out on experiences that may change their political opinion; some approaches get round this by introducing instructions in the programing of the expert systems to produce urgent summaries in event of something they believe would challenge their citizen's view.